realworldocaml/book/en/foreign-function-interface.md

 ## Passing functions to C

-It's also straightforward to pass OCaml function values to C.  The C standard library function `qsort` has the following signature that requires a function pointer to use.
+It's also straightforward to pass OCaml function values to C.  The C standard library function `qsort` sorts arrays of elements using a comparison function passed in as a function pointer.
+The signature for `qsort` is as follows:

 ```frag
 ((typ c)(name ffi/qsort.h))